 Overview of the Biology Major

-Although not required anymore, the 60-level Biology courses are the starting point for the major.
+Although no longer required, the 60-level Biology courses serve as the starting point for the major.
 These interactive courses cultivate excitement about Biology and build the intellectual, quantitative and communication skills required to succeed in the major.
 60-level Biology courses have no prerequisites.

 BIO 60: Introduction to Problem Solving in Biology: Why is Lyme disease spreading?
 How does HIV become drug resistant?
 How do other animals affect our disease risk?
 In BIO 60 students will examine actual case studies to experience how different scientific approaches are used to battle infectious disease.
 They will evaluate information presented in the popular media and the scientific literature, and will directly participate in the scientific process through hands-on collection, documentation and analyses of authentic scientific data.
 Students will cultivate their scientific curiosity by discovering the natural world with a Foldscope, the ‘origami paper microscope’ (https://microcosmos.foldscope.com).
 Students will build critical thinking skills by creating hypotheses, and designing experiments that pertain to problems in infectious disease.
 Students will work in teams to expand their thinking and will practice communicating science to different audiences.